krishnanand20/VisionSpeak/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+For Unsupported Language: Use fastext (unpopular language detection) --> NLLB (unpopular lang translation to eng ) ---> T5 / ( Summerization in English) ----> NLLB ( Convert to unpopular lang)

-For Unsupported Language: Use NLLB (unkown) ---> T5(English) ----> NLLB (Unkown) Supported by t5: We will directly call the required models which is best suited for the specific language by passing it as a parameter.
+Popular language / Supported by t5: We will directly call the required models which is best suited for the specific language by passing it as a parameter.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------